sebibi07/bookly/README.md

    The agent speaks, calls a tool, then speaks again while the customer waits through all of it before seeing a word.
 Streaming the first message ("let me check that") while the tool runs costs no accuracy and would increase the perceived speed.
-3. **Run the eval suite against the live model in CI.** The ten conversation evals still run on the scripted engine, so they actually just prove the orchestration and say nothing about how the LLM will perform at scale.
+3. **Run the eval suite against the live model in CI.** The conversation evals still run on the scripted engine, so they actually just prove the orchestration and say nothing about how the LLM will perform at scale.
 5. **Grow the eval set from production traffic.** The test set is made up and may not correspond to the real questions and inputs the users have.
 At Go-Live I'd collect a corpus of requests and evaluate the harness on it.